Beyond the Algorithm: Building AI Agents with Low-Code Platforms and APIs

 - They handle anything from natural language processing (nlp) to computer vision.
 Wanna analyze customer sentiment from survey responses?
 There's an api for that.
 Need to detect objects in images for quality control?
 Yep, api for that too.

 - And its not just limited to big tech companies, smaller companies are increasingly relying on ai apis to power their businesses.
-For example, a small e-commerce startup can use a recommendation engine api to boost sales, or a local clinic can use a medical diagnosis api to improve patient care [4, 5, 17].
+For example, a small e-commerce startup can use a recommendation engine api to boost sales by suggesting products based on user behavior, or a local clinic can use a medical diagnosis api to improve patient care by assisting with initial assessments [4, 5, 17].

 It's all about making ai accessible.
 You don't have to be a data scientist to use this stuff.